Skip to content

 3. Open the Xengineering Regulator app (grant Local Network permission on first launch).

-What to expect: the full local dashboard over the hotspot.
-Cloud Features and the in-app Software Update screen are disabled in hotspot mode — there's no internet to reach them.
+What to expect: the full local dashboard over the regulator's own hotspot.
+Cloud Features and the in-app Software Update screen are disabled in this mode — there's no internet to reach them.

 Override wires

-Three override wires live in the RJ3 right-port cable, all active-low: touch the wire to pin 16 (brown wire / GND) at the moment of power-up, then release.
+The override wires live in the RJ3 right-port cable, all active-low: touch the wire to pin 16 (brown wire / GND).
+The boot overrides (pins 9, 11, 12) are sampled at the moment of power-up — ground, power on, release.
+The wake wire (pin 10) works at any time.
 A switch panel that exposes these as labeled toggles is in development; for now they are bare wires.

 Pin Wire color What it does

-9 Green/White Boot the factory firmware (recovery if an update bricked it)
+9 Orange/White Boot the factory firmware (recovery if an update bricked it)

-11 Orange/White Re-show the setup page with default credentials (lost password / WiFi)
+11 Green/White Re-show the setup page with default credentials (lost WiFi password)

-12 Blue Hotspot mode — run on the regulator's own WiFi
+12 Blue Regulator's own hotspot — run on the regulator's own WiFi

 13 Blue/White Hardware reset

-See Hardware → Connectors → Cable 4 for the full pinout.
+See Data Cables & Pinout → Cable 4 for the full pinout.

 Ground pin 12 (Blue) to pin 16 (GND) at boot.
 The regulator skips the ship-WiFi join and brings up its own hotspot (using your custom SSID/password if you set one).
 Full alternator operation and the full local dashboard, but — as covered above — no Cloud Features.
 Dashboard at http://alternator.local or http://192.168.4.1.